Ribeiro: The Ultimate Guide to Galicia’s Oldest Wine Region

 Ribeiro's Climate

-Ribeiro’s location spanning river valleys to the west of several major mountain chains gives it a unique climate, with four well-differentiated seasons, temperature contrasts between summer and winter, and low rainfall compared with the rest of Galicia.
+Ribeiro’s location spanning river valleys to the east of several major mountain chains gives it a unique climate, with four well-differentiated seasons, temperature contrasts between summer and winter, and low rainfall compared with the rest of Galicia.

-Ribeiro’s location in Galicia’s so-called “transition zone” means its climate is a mixture of the oceanic climate of Galicia’s coastline and the Mediterranean climate of the Spanish central plain.
+Ribeiro’s location in Galicia’s so-called “transition zone” means its climate is a mixture of the maritime climate of Galicia’s coastline and the Mediterranean climate of the Spanish central plain.
 Both of these climate systems moderate and soften the other.

 The Serra do Suído and the Serra do Faro de Avión ranges make a barrier that slows the passage of the storms that batter the Atlantic coast, and also absorb a lot of the rain that the storms carry with them through the Foehn effect.
 This moderates Ribeiro’s climate and limits its annual rainfall to an average of 800 mm